amir78729/new-tab/readme.md

   - Large font size for hours and minutes.
   - Subtle, slightly smaller font for seconds, positioned with relative alignment.
   - Seconds styled with muted gray (`#333`) for contrast.
+- **Automatic Color Scheme:** Automatically adapts to your system's light or dark color scheme preferences.
+  - **Dark Mode:** Black background with white text.
-- Fully responsive, styled with JetBrains Mono font, a black background, and white text.
+  - **Light Mode:** White background with black text.
 - Runs on a simple Node.js server and serves the page locally at `http://localhost:1378`.
 - Managed using PM2 for daemonization and startup automation.